 We get submissions for models daily wanting to be in a magazine or just find work.
 Do you have any tips they likely wouldn’t find anywhere else?

-You have to push.
-Just like if you were looking for a job you wouldn’t apply at just one place.
+Holly: You have to push.
+Just like if you were looking for a job.
+You wouldn’t apply at just one place.
 You also need to follow up and not rely on everyone else to make YOUR dreams come true.
-You will be the best and probably only advocate for your career so don’t let it get to you if someone tells you no or doesn’t respond.
+You will be the best and probably only advocate for your career.
+Don’t let it get to you if someone tells you no or doesn’t respond.

-Also there is now a huge spark in the “Influencer Management” industry and I’m personally seeing so many people and companies giving models reasons why we should share a cut of what we make with them.
+Also, there is now a huge spark in the “Influencer Management” industry.
+I’m personally seeing so many people and companies giving models reasons why we should share a cut of what we make with them.
 I feel like it’s really important to say that YOU DON’T NEED ANYONE to make your dreams come true other than yourself.
-Also get really good at keeping track of your numbers.

 Finally, pay attention to your followers.
-They will tell you what kind of content they want and even though your page starts out as your own personal expression it turns into something way bigger and it’s important to give the followers the respect that they have earned.
+They will tell you what kind of content they want.
+Even though your page starts out as your own personal expression it turns into something way bigger.
+It’s important to give the followers the respect that they have earned.

 Are you currently single?
 And looking?

 Holly: Hehe, I am definitely enjoying the single life.
 I don’t know if I would describe what I’m doing as looking but I’m definitely having fun.